Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 We perform a simultaneous counting experiment in each SR bin for most of the interpretations we consider.
 However, the $\Pe\Pe$ and $\Pgm\Pgm$ channels are fit individually to calculate limits on GMSB models with a \PSe or \PSGm NLSP.
 We set 95\% confidence level (\CL) upper limits on the product of the signal production cross section and branching fraction to leptons ($\sigma \mathcal{B}$), using a modified frequentist method~\cite{Junk_CLS,Read_CLS,Cowan:2010js,CMS-NOTE-2011-005,Cousins_systUncertInUpperLimit}.
-This approach uses the LHC-style profile likelihood ratio as the test statistic and the \CLs criterion.
+This approach uses the profile likelihood ratio determined by pseudo-experiments as the test statistic~\cite{CMS-NOTE-2011-005} and the \CLs criterion.
 The expected and observed upper limits are evaluated through the use of pseudodata sets.
-Potential signal contributions to event counts in the SRs and CRs are taken into consideration.
+Potential signal contributions to event counts in the SRs and CRs are taken into consideration, as are correlated statistical uncertainties that arise when CR event counts are used to predict the number of background events in multiple SRs.
 The systematic uncertainties and their correlations are incorporated in the likelihood as nuisance parameters with log-normal probability density functions.
 The statistical uncertainties in the signal and background estimates are modeled with gamma functions.
 By comparing the expected and observed cross section limits to the theoretical cross sections at NLO, mass and \ctz exclusion limits are set for each of the models we consider.